YoavHak/YoavHak.github.io/README.md

 ## Getting Started

 ### Play the Game
-Search `yoavhak.github.io` in your browser, you will be connected to my page in which the game is hosted on.
+Search `yoavhak.github.io` in your browser (or click this link: https://yoavhak.github.io/), you will be connected to my .io page in which the game is hosted on.

 ## Technologies Used
 - **HTML** for the structure.